andr3w6826/power-outage-analysis/README.md

 ></iframe>

 #### **So, is `DEMAND.LOSS.MW` NMAR?**
-Since we reject the null hypothesis, it indicates that demand loss is more likely to be missing when outages have a significantly different duration (either shorter or longer).
-This suggests that the missingness of DEMAND.LOSS.MW is not completely random (NMAR) and is instead dependent on outage duration (MAR)
+Since we rejected the null hypothesis, this indicates that demand loss is more likely to be missing in cases of extreme outage durations (either very short or very long).This suggests that the missingness of DEMAND.LOSS.MW is not completely random (NMAR) and is instead dependent on outage duration (MAR).

 This makes sense in a real-world context: shorter outages might not have demand loss reported because the impact was minimal or not recorded in time, while extreme outages might also be missing data due to infrastructure failures or reporting inconsistencies.